racket/rhombus/shrubbery/0000-shrubbery.md

 ambiguity in cases like `1+-2` (which is `1` plus `-2`, not `1` and
 `2` combined with a `+-` operator).

-Implicit in the grammar is the usual lexical rule of taking the largest possible match at the start of a stream.
+Implicit in the grammar is the usual convention of choosing the largest possible match at the start of a stream.
 Not reflected in the grammar is a set of delimiter requirements: numbers, `#true`, and `#false` must be followed by a delimiter.
 For example, `1x` is a